-While we have long traditions of scholarship, we are also forward-looking, creative and cuttingedge.
-Oxford is one of Europe's most entrepreneurial universities and we rank first in the UK for university spin-outs, and in recent years we have spun out 15-20 new companies every year.
+While we have long traditions of scholarship, we are also forward-looking, creative and cutting-edge.
+Oxford is one of Europe's most entrepreneurial universities.
+Income from external research contracts in 2016/17 exceeded £564m and we rank first in the UK for university spin-outs, with more than 130 companies created to date.
 We are also recognised as leaders in support for social enterprise.

 Join us and you will find a unique, democratic and international community, a great range of staff benefits and access to a vibrant array of cultural activities in the beautiful city of Oxford.

-For more information, please visit www.ox.ac.uk/about/organisation.
+For more information please visit www.ox.ac.uk/about/organisation